A man uses his supernatural gift to save a town.

 “Just tired," he said as he lifted his hat and rubbed where his forehead met his scalp.
 “Harry, I’m gonna ask you to do something that you’re probably gonna think is a little crazy.”

 “Sure, anything for you, Sheriff.”

 “I want you to get me a sleeping bag and a lantern.
 I’m gonna spend the night out here tonight.”

-It was after midnight, when the moon had put on weight and the dim mountains like old teeth bit at the sky.
-Jack smelt the creeping stench of the creature before he knew it was there.
+It was after midnight, when the moon had put on its weight and the dim mountains like old teeth bit at the sky.
+Jack scanned the area.
+He could smell the creeping stench of the creature before he knew it was there.
 It had returned just as he hoped; wild animals always return to finish their kill.

 A twig snapped and the undergrowth parted as something made its way toward him.
 He took a deep breath, prepared himself, and then released his spirit out into the trees.
 There was a mad slathering snarl.

 It was close . . . very close.

 He called out to it.
 “Come forth!
 Show me what happened.
 Show me!”